NoelDeMartin/media-kraken/src/assets/markdown/import-json.md

 # Import from JSON

 If you are not able to import your data with the other options, you can upload a JSON file.
-Consult the format of the data [here](%url%).
+This can be useful to take your data with you when you <button data-trigger="show-markdown:login" type="button" class="link">log in offline</button>.
+You can also adapt data from other sources, consult the required format [here](%url%).

-*Pro tip: If you want to inspect the format of a JSON file, you can use this wonderful [JSON Online Editor](https://jsoneditoronline.org).*
+*Pro tip: If you want to inspect the format of a JSON file, you can use this awesome [JSON Online Editor](https://jsoneditoronline.org).*